Paraguay expedition: The international arbitration

+Hearings of the international arbitral commission were held at the Treasury Department, Washington D.C., starting June 22, 1860.
+The commissioners received arguments and examined witnesses over sixteen sessions.

-For the international arbitral commission Paraguay hired James Mandeville Carlisle, a clever and distinguished lawyer who argued more cases before the Supreme Court than any other counsel of his time.
+Paraguay hired James Mandeville Carlisle.
+"A distinguished and clever lawyer, Carlisle had taken part in other international disputes and had excellent political connections".
+He argued more cases before the Supreme Court than any other counsel of his time.
 He had been recommended to President López by Commodore Shubrick himself, which suggests Shubrick wanted Paraguay to win.

 President Buchanan appointed his old friend Judge Cave Johnson of Tennessee as one arbitrator, and President López appointed José Berges as the other.
-José Berges knew that Sam Ward, the commission's secretary, was on the Paraguayan payroll, for they had traveled to London together where he had paid Ward with his own hands.
+Berges knew that Sam Ward, the commission's secretary, was on the Paraguayan payroll, for they had traveled to London together where he had paid Ward with his own hands.